New guidance for Scottish solicitors on publishing pricing aims to help consumers better understand the cost of legal advice and services.

-The guidance, which will not apply to firms that solely undertake legal aid work or those which provide legal services to businesses, will be published on 1 February and come into effect for firms on 1 April 2020.
+The guidance, which will not apply to firms that solely undertake legal aid work or those which provide legal services to businesses, will be published on 1 February and come into effect for firms on 1 July 2020 (postponed from 1 April).

 Craig Cathcart, Convener of the Law Society of Scotland Regulatory Committee, said: “The guidance has been developed to improve price transparency for legal services and encourage solicitors to proactively publish information to help consumers in Scotland make better-informed choices.

 “Whether someone is thinking of buying a new home, wants to make a will or set up a power of attorney, or they may have separated from a partner or have an employment problem, we hope members of the public will be able to get a better idea of the typical costs involved in such cases early on.

 “As well as increasing clarity for consumers, this can help improve access to justice.
 A report published by the Competition and Markets Authority on the legal services market in England and Wales in 2016 indicated that some people are put off seeking professional legal advice altogether as they are worried they can’t afford it.
 This is something which ultimately could cost them even more – financially and emotionally - further down the line if left unresolved.

 “Another report in 2018 found that publishing up front pricing information scotched a lot of myths about the presumed high price of legal services.
 People overestimated typical costs, and were often too afraid to ask.